Farewell to Manzanar: Synopsis

-At the camp, the Japanese Americans find cramped living conditions, badly prepared food, unfinished barracks, and dust blowing in through every crack and knothole.
-There is not enough warm clothing to go around; many fall ill from immunizations and poorly preserved food, and they face the indignity of non-partitioned camp toilets (which particularly upsets Jeanne's mother).
+At the camp, the Japanese Americans find cramped, frigid, unsanitary living conditions, badly prepared food, unfinished barracks, and dust blowing in through every crack and knothole.
+There is not enough warm clothing to go around; many fall ill from poorly preserved food and unclean water, and they face the indignity of non-partitioned camp toilets (which particularly upsets Jeanne's mother).
 The Wakatsukis stop eating together in the camp mess hall, and the family begins to disintegrate.
 Jeanne, virtually abandoned by her family, takes an interest in the other people in camp and studies religion with two nuns.
 However, after she suffers sunstroke when imagining herself a suffering saint, her father orders Jeanne to stop.

+Woody (Jeanne's brother) wants to preserve his family's honor by joining the U.S. Army.
+After joining (and fighting in the Pacific theater) he visits his father's Aunt Toyo, who gave his father money for the trip to Hawaii.
+After the visit, Woody feels a new pride in his ancestry.
+He becomes the man of the family, leading them early in their internment.

-Jeanne's father is arrested and returns a year later from the Fort Lincoln Internment Camp.
-The family is unsure how to greet him; only Jeanne welcomes him openly.
-She has always admired her father (who left his samurai family in Japan to protest the declining social status of the samurai), and fondly remembers how he conducts himself—from his courtship of Jeanne's mother to his virtuoso pig-carving.
-Something happened, however, during his time at the detention camp (where government interrogators accused him of disloyalty and espionage); he is now in a downward emotional spiral.
+When Jeanne's father returns from his imprisonment in the Fort Lincoln Internment Camp, the family is unsure how to greet him due to his much-changed appearance and demeanor; only Jeanne welcomes him openly.
+She has always admired her father (who left his samurai family in Japan to seek a better fortune in the United States), and fondly remembers how he conducts himself—from his courtship of Jeanne's mother to his legal knowledge to his dentistry skills and his virtuoso pig-carving.

+Something happened, however, during his time in prison (where government interrogators accused him of disloyalty and espionage); he went into a downward emotional spiral.
 He becomes violent and drinks heavily, nearly striking Jeanne's mother with his cane before Kiyo (Jeanne's youngest brother) punches their father in the face.